-Additional Computational Concerns: We discuss issues regarding library search strategies.
-Direct use of forward stepwise selection entails exhaustive consideration of every h in $\mathcal{H}$ for each iteration.
-With present computers, practicality of such computation restricts the library size to be not more than several million.
+We discuss issues regarding library search strategies.
+Direct use of forward stepwise selection or other relaxed greedy algorithms entails exhaustive consideration of every h in \mathcal{H} for each iteration.
+With present computers, practicality of such computation restricts the size of the libraries to be not more than several million candidate terms.
 Though such cardinality strains computational resources, it is not an obstacle to our theory since the risk depends on the ratio of the logarithm of the cardinality to the sample size.
-Such libraries include those that arise from basis expansions of polynomial, spline, trigonometric, or wavelet variety, including interactions expressed through products of the one-dimensional basis functions, leading to a manageable number of candidate terms when there are only a handful of original variables.
+Such libraries include those that arise from basis expansions of polynomial, spline, trigonometric, or wavelet variety, including interactions expressed through products of the one-dimensional basis functions, which leads to a manageable number of candidate terms when there are only a handful of original variables.
 But that number of candidate terms grows exponentially with the number of original variables d.
 Thus, when there are more than a handful of such variables, we have the ubiquitous but unwieldy situation in which the number of candidate basis functions is vastly greater than what can be considered by algorithms that seek to perform computations for every candidate for each step.
-Again while the computation is problematic, the statistical risk theory is not, provided $d \frac{\log n}{n}$ is small.
+Again while the computation is problematic, the statistical risk theory is not, provided $d^{\frac{\log n}{n}}$ is small.

-To address this computational difficulty, certain algorithms impose greater restriction on the greedy search.
+To address this computational difficulty, certain algorithms impose greater restriction on the search in the greedy algorithm.
 These include forward selection in polynomial and spline fitting in which a candidate new term is restricted to increment the form of an existing term.
-In polynomial fitting, such increments consist of increasing the degree of one of the variables by one in an existing term, as in the MAPS algorithm [16]; whereas, in multivariate linear spline fitting by the MARS algorithm [45], such increments consist of multiplying an existing term by a new factor of the form $(x_i - t)^+$ for some j and t.
-Likewise for regression trees there are restrictions in the CART [23] and MART [43, 46, 47] algorithms in which new partitions for piecewise constant regression are restricted to be a recursive refinement of an existing partition.
+In polynomial fitting, such increments consist of increasing the degree of one of the variables by one in an existing term, as in the MAPS algorithm [15]; whereas, in multivariate linear spline fitting by the MARS algorithm [45], such increments consist of multiplying an existing term by a new factor of the form $(x_j - t)^+$ for some j and t.
+Likewise for regression trees there are restrictions in the CART [23] and MART [46, 47, 43] algorithms in which new partitions for piecewise constant regression are restricted to be a recursive refinement of an existing partition.
 These algorithms are fast, but a limitation of existing theory (including ours) is that we lack understanding of the approximation capabilities to quantify their resolvability or risk.
 Certainly such estimates have favorable properties if, at each step, every member of the more complete library of (polynomial, spline, or piecewise constant) terms were considered.
 But that is not what existing algorithms are capable of doing in the case of exponentially large libraries.